vogt4nick/recipes.vogt4nick.com/src/en/book/handhelds/sweet-potato-tacos.md

 === "Directions"
     1. **Preheat oven** to 425ºF (220ºC).
     2. **Prepare refried beans**.
 Add beans and mozzarella to saucepan.
 Cover.
 Warm over low heat.
-Referenced later as *warm refried beans*.
     3. **Prepare tacos.** Spread refried beans on tortillas.
 Add ~80 g of roasted vegetables to each tortilla.
     4. **Garnish** with lime juice and cilantro.